2023 Solar Incentives Guide for Byron, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
-Different kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, might be available to you.
-Some incentives may be provided via the state of Michigan, by your utility company or by county or municipality, while others are federal.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+Incentives might include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are handled by the state of Michigan or your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

 Solar Veteran